AyushOjha0923/SafeSearchShield-ITMAINS-/README.md

 step 7: initiate 2 option in alert.js "OK" Or "cancel"
                 "Ok" --> for forcefully search for word.
                 "cancel" --> redirected to the Home page.
+Step 8: we update backgorund for fetching IP.

+Step 9: Updated alert.js for more accurate popup.

+step 10: